 The business of mining and exploring for minerals involves a high degree of risk and there can be no assurance that current exploration programs will result in profitable mining operations.
-The recoverability of the carrying value of mineral properties and deferred exploration costs is dependent upon the discovery of economically recoverable reserves, the ability of the Company to raise financing, the achievement of profitable operations or, alternatively, upon the Company's ability to dispose of its interests on an advantageous basis.
+This is dependent upon the discovery of economically recoverable reserves, the ability of the Company to raise financing, the achievement of profitable operations or, alternatively, upon the Company's ability to dispose of its interests on an advantageous basis.
 Changes in future conditions could require material write-downs of the carrying values.

-These condensed interim consolidated financial statements have been prepared on a basis which contemplates that the Company will continue in operation for the foreseeable future and will be able to realize its assets and discharge its liabilities in the normal course of business.
+These consolidated financial statements have been prepared on a basis which contemplates that the Company will continue in operation for the foreseeable future and will be able to realize its assets and discharge its liabilities in the normal course of business.
 The Company's ability to continue to do so is dependent on the ability of the Company to raise equity financing and the attainment of profitable operations.
-There are no assurances that the Company will be successful in achieving these goals
+There are no assurances that the Company will be successful in achieving these goals.

-These condensed interim consolidated financial statements do not give effect to adjustments that would be necessary to the carrying values and classification of assets and liabilities should the Company be unable to continue as a going concern.
+As at December 31, 2016, the Company had not yet achieved profitable operations and expects to incur further losses, which may cast significant doubt about the Company's ability to continue as a going concern.
+These consolidated financial statements do not give effect to adjustments that would be necessary to the carrying values and classification of assets and liabilities should the Company be unable to continue as a going concern.